 - International students are not eligible for financial aid through the U.S. government

 - STLCC cannot provide housing or housing recommendations

 To ensure you are able to pursue a degree without employment or additional aid, you are required to submit proof of financial ability.
 To do this, submit a financial statement that proves you, or your sponsor, have funds equivalent to the amount above, to support you through the entire school year.
-This statement must be notarized and completed within the past four months.
+This statement must be dated within the past six months.

 Demonstrate English proficiency

 Success in completing a degree at STLCC requires a minimum level of English ability.
 If English is not a primary language for you, choose one of the following to demonstrate your knowledge of the language:

 TOEFL - to enroll, you must score a 500 or more for the paper test and 61 or more on the iBT online test.